Leonard Casley

-Leonard George Casley (28 August 1925 – 13 February 2019), better known as Prince Leonard, was the founder of the self-proclaimed micronation, the Principality of Hutt River, within the Australian state of Western Australia.
-He governed Hutt River from 21 April 1970 until his abdication in February 2017, at a coronation ceremony that placed his son Prince Graeme on the throne.
+Leonard George Casley (28 August 1925 – 13 February 2019), also known as Prince Leonard, was the founder of a self-proclaimed micronation, the Principality of Hutt River, his own farm, within the Australian state of Western Australia.
+He governed Hutt River from 21 April 1970 until his abdication in February 2017 at a coronation ceremony that placed his son Graeme Casley on the throne.

 Having pursued a number of occupations, Casley eventually settled on farming, purchasing a large wheat farm near the towns of Northampton and Geraldton in the 1960s where he came to own 75 km2.
 In 1970, he declared independence and founded Hutt River Province in response to a dispute with the Government of Western Australia over what the Casley family considered draconian wheat production quotas.
-"His Royal Highness Prince Leonard I of Hutt" was the style used by Casley from the creation of the Principality until his death.
+"His Royal Highness Prince Leonard I of Hutt" was the style used by Casley from the creation of the principality until his death.

 Early life

-Prince Leonard was born in Kalgoorlie, Western Australia to George William Casley, who worked on the railways, and Enes (née Hunter).
+Leonard Casley was born in Kalgoorlie, Western Australia, to George William Casley, who worked on the railways, and Enes (née Hunter).
 Growing up alongside younger brother Mervyn, Casley was a high school dropout who left his education during his childhood when he was studying in sixth standard.

 Career

 Casley worked for a shipping company based in Perth.
-Although he left school at fourteen he described himself as a mathematician and physicist; he also claimed to have written articles for NASA.
+Although he left school at 14, he described himself as a mathematician and physicist; he also claimed to have written articles for NASA.